radhikasundararaman24/Flight-Management/docs/tutorials/set-up-env-postman.md

-# Set up base URL and environment variables in Postman
+# Set up base URL in Postman

-## Step 1: Open Postman

-Launch the Postman application on your computer.

-## Step 2: Create a New Collection

-If you don't have an existing collection, you can create a new one by clicking on the **New** button in the top-left corner of the Postman interface and selecting "Collection".

-## Step 3: Create a New Request

-Inside the collection you just created, click on the **Add Request** button to create a new request.

-## Step 4: Add requests

-Repeat step 3 for as many requests you want to create and save all the requests within the collection.

-## Step 4: Set Up Base URL Variable
+## Step 1: Set Up Base URL Variable

 1. In the request pane, click on the **Params** tab.
 1. Click on **Add Param** button.